-Chanel West Coast Opts For A No Pants Look In Lime Green Heels On Instagram
+Chanel West Coast Opts For A No-Pants Look In Lime Green Heels On Instagram

 In one post, the TV star is seen dancing around dressed as a cowgirl in a sexy blue two-piece outfit complete with a crop top and white fringe miniskirt.

-That video has been watched over 348,000 times and commented on over 550 times to date by Chanel West Coast’s followers.
+That video has been watched over 348,000 times and commented on over 550 times to date by Chanel’s followers.
 She also posted photos of herself in a Princess Jasmine costume.

 Delivered To Your INBOX